 If it is not an emergency, students can come to discuss their options with either the Welfare Adviser or International Student Support Adviser who are based in Holgate Student Centre.
 They will give students a confidential space to discuss their situation and offer information, advice and guidance on reporting incidents should they wish to.
 We would encourage students and staff who witness or hear about hate incidents, to inform our Welfare Adviser or International Student Support Adviser.
 This will help us keep a close watch on hate crime related incidents in our community.
 On receiving this information, they can liaise with our Police Community Support Officer and the local Safer Neighbourhood Policing Team.
 Staff can speak to a member of the Dignity and Respect Network.

 If you would rather speak to an external person, a Police Community Support Officer (PCSO) is available to listen to you.
 They can offer information and advice.
 They can also support you to report but they cannot take a statement.
-Visit the Student Advice Team to find out about the next drop-in session.
+Visit the Student Information Desk to find out about the next drop-in session.